oauth-wg/oauth-v2-1/oauth-2.1.md

-If valid and authorized, the authorization server issues an access token as described in Section 5.1.
-If the request failed verification or is invalid, the authorization server returns an error response as described in Section 5.2.
+If valid and authorized, the authorization server issues an access token as described in {{access-token-successful-response}}.
+If the request failed verification or is invalid, the authorization server returns an error response as described in {{access-token-error-response}}.

 The authorization server MAY issue a new refresh token, in which case the client MUST discard the old refresh token and replace it with the